-Long term sundry debtors relates to IT spend for future years' maintenance and software licences.
+Long term payments in advance relates to IT spend for future years' maintenance and software licences.

 Central government bodies (above) includes £3,676k (as at 31st March 2012 - £7,070k) receivable from the Home Office in respect of the pensions fund holding account.